FORTH-ICS-INSPIRE/artemis/README.md

 Then you can build ARTEMIS by running:
 ```
-docker-compose build
+docker-compose -f docker.compose.yaml -f docker_compose.<extra_service>.yaml build
 ```
 after you have entered the root folder of the cloned ARTEMIS repo.
+Note that extra services are currently the following (it is optional to use them):
+* exabgp: local exaBGP monitor
+* grafana: revamped UI (under development)
+* migrate: for migration of already existing DBs in production deployments
+* pgadmin: UI for database management
+* syslog: syslog container for collecting ARTEMIS logs
+* test: test container (under development)

 ## How to run